hpique/Articles/Swift/Style guide for functions with closure parameters/Style guide for functions with closure parameters.md

 }
 ```

 ## Parameter names

 The final and perhaps most subjective difference are the parameters names.

 Typically, block parameters in Objective-C are called `somethingBlock`.
 In Swift we could use `somethingClosure`, but that would make the parameter name even longer.
 Loosing the qualifier is not an option, as it makes the parameter type less clear (e.g., Is `success` a closure or a `Bool`?
-Does  `failure` represent reason or a closure?)
+Does  `failure` represent a reason or a closure?)

 For lack of an official style guide, I propose prefixing internal parameter names of closures with `do`.
-Let's take an excerpt from previous examples and see if it feels right.
+Let's take an excerpt from previous examples and see if this feels right.

 ```
 if didSucceed {